-Our compound library consists of four sub-libraries, forming a highly chemically diverse collection.
+Our small molecule compound library consists of four sub-libraries, forming a highly chemically diverse collection.
 In addition, subsets of known drugs and reference compounds (approximately 1200) that can be used for drug-repurposing studies and assay validation complement our library.
 4 Sub-Libraries include both 309.450 unique compounds with 184.355 unique substructures and 22.873 unique scaffolds, and most if not all are Lipinksi’s rule of 5 compliant.

 Our library is extensively validated during procurement by our in-house medicinal chemists and widely employed by for instance research institutions, biotech and pharmaceutical companies during their early drug discovery projects.

-Pivot Park Screening Centre not only has its own library of over 300,000 high-quality drug-like compounds, but also offers you the capability to bring your own library or request specific vendor sets.
+Pivot Park Screening Centre not only has its own small molecule library of over 300,000 high-quality drug-like compounds, but also offers you the capability to bring your own library or request specific vendor sets.
 Pivot Park Screening Centre handles libraries of several millions of compounds per screen, allowing a tailored approach to your ultra High Throughput Screening Project.
 In other words, giving you the greatest coverage of chemical space to maximize the chance of finding hits.
 We can store your library in our facility: ready for use by our robots.

 For diversity reasons, you want as many different scaffolds as possible, so a frequency of 1 for each scaffold.
 But from an operational perspective you like to see several hits from the same series because that gives you an idea of structure activity relationships (SAR).
 We have tried to find a good balance: so as much diversity as possible, but also recurring scaffolds for SAR.